bibarsnakhesh/COMM-618/final.md

-# Refugee groups witnessed fastest growth in U.S. naturalization during the past two decades
+# Refugees are among the fastest groups in U.S. naturalization during the past two decades

 Refugee populations in the United States have witnessed a faster rate of naturalization than other migrant groups during the past twenty years [according to the U.S. Census Bureau data. ](https://docs.google.com/spreadsheets/d/1DkQngdQOYKiHlS_HsX7NxatTcu34XaSQLT1_TAVGw-4/edit?usp=sharing)